algorithmiker/scoreman/README.md

 - a lot of perf improvements
     - muxml2 right now is just a bunch of string formatting which slows the backend down, so write the ast in one go
 - rethink error and diagnostic handling, right now diagnostics are part of an error but there is no real reason for this.
+- bend parsing shouldn't be that hard now